Site Description

 Mammals:

-- Washington ground squirrel [SE(OR)]
+- Washington ground squirrel [SE (OR)]

 Birds:

-- American white pelican [ST(WA)]
+- American white pelican [SS (WA)]

-- common loon [SS(WA)]
+- common loon [SS (WA)]

-- greater sage grouse [FC/ST(WA)]
+- greater sage grouse [FC/ST (WA)]

-- ferruginous hawk [ST(WA)]
+- ferruginous hawk [ST (WA)]

-- sandhill crane [SE(WA)]
+- sandhill crane [SE (WA)]

 - yellow-billed cuckoo [FT/SE]